Apexolayinka/Optimizing-Order-Fulfilment-at-Streamline-Logistics-Solutions/README.md

 ## 🛠 Project Approach
 1️⃣Data collection
-+ Collected
++ Collected from internal systems.
+2️⃣Data cleaning
-Data cleaning: Removed duplicates and blanks from the dataset, alter some incorrectly spelt data such as zn1 and zone1 to Zone 1.
-Created helper columns such as delay flag, backlog flag, weekday, time and hour of the day.
++ Removed duplicates and blanks from the dataset
++ Altered some incorrectly spelt data such as zn1 and zone1 to Zone 1
++ Created helper columns such as delay flag, backlog flag, weekday, time and hour of the day.
-Created pivot table to calculate Key Performance Indicators.
+3️⃣Key Performance Indicators Development
++ Created Pivot Tables to calculate:
+  ++ Total orders
 Built excel-based dashboard to generate insights.
 Proffer recommendations
 ## Dashboard